JuanIrache/d3-svg-to-png/readme.md

 Please report any problem, as this has not been thoroughly tested and could be improved.
 This module works outside of D3.
 It was created for the [GoPro Telemetry Extractor](https://tailorandwayne.com/gopro-telemetry-extractor/#)

+## Contribution

+Please make your changes to the **dev** branch, so that automated tests can be run before merging to **master**.
+Also, if possible, provide tests for new functionality.

 ## TODO

 - Add tests and continuous integration